 “The play is in many ways a mystery,” says Fox.
 “These characters are talking about things, writing things down and leaving clues for the people in the future to decipher.
 It’s not about being right or wrong, it’s about learning more, getting a little closer to the truth, working together and collaborating to solve a puzzle.”

-According to Fox, the twelve student actors and countless design and tech assistants are “really enjoying discovering all the mysteries and fun in the play.
+According to Fox, the twelve student actors and countless design and tech assistants “really enjoyed discovering all the mysteries and fun in the play.
 These students are not just talented,” he continues, “they’re always hungry to do more.”
-The diverse cast includes students from freshmen to seniors, and a variety of majors, and the script includes some particularly great roles for women, Fox notes, adding, “It’s a great ensemble play.
-Everyone is helping each other understand.
-It’s not just one person taking the lead; it takes a village.”
+The diverse cast included students from freshmen to seniors, and a variety of majors.

-This “village” comprises not only Fox and the students, but experts from outside of the College and various faculty members as well.
+In addition to Fox and his students, other faculty members as well as experts from outside of the College contributed to the production.
 Designer Joe Kucharski, a member of the Board of Directors of the Costume Society of America who teaches at Cedarville University in Ohio, created the wardrobe for the play, representing both modern and antiquated looks.
-The set designer is New-York based Steven Royal, and dialect coaching has come from D.C.-based actress and voice coach Rachel Hirshorn.
-Among the faculty contributions, Assistant Professor Laura Eckelman designed the lighting, while Drama Department Chair Michele Volansky serves as the play’s dramaturg.
-Lecturer Polly Sommerfeld has acted as the choreographer for Arcadia’s dance scenes.
+The set designer was New-York based Steven Royal, and dialect coaching came from D.C.-based actress and voice coach Rachel Hirshorn.
+Among the faculty contributions, Assistant Professor Laura Eckelman designed the lighting, while Drama Department Chair Michele Volansky served as the play’s dramaturg and lecturer Polly Sommerfeld choreographed the dance scenes.

-“The audience is always the final ingredient,” says Fox.
-“Everyone is going to get something different from the production.
+“The audience is always the final ingredient,” Fox commented prior to the weekend production.
+“Everyone gets something different from the production.
 You don’t have to know anything about history, English gardens, or physics to enjoy it.
 There’s a line from the play – ‘It’s the wanting to know that makes us matter.’
 It’s a journey of discovery, and I’m looking forward to bringing the audience on the ride.”

 Below, sketches by costume designer Joe Kucharski.